 Facebook too has committed to a full audit of apps.
 These are reasonable assurances and given that marketers chase engagement and reach, I don’t think they will get off Facebook quickly.
 To sum up, most Indian brands in my opinion will continue engaging with Facebook and will wait to see how matters unfold globally before taking a stand.

-The writer is founder and chief executive officer of WATConsult, part of Dentsu Aegis Network
+and chief executive officer of WATConsult, part of Dentsu Aegis Network